 In 2009 Jackson instigated Perth Poetry Club, a highly successful weekly reading and community group, which is now well-known across the poetry world and has launched many poets’ public careers.
 She coordinated it until 2012.
 In 2013 she founded the online poetry journal Uneven Floor, editing it until 2018.

 Jackson has two adult children and has worked as a computer programmer, a charity telemarketer, a voluntary breastfeeding counsellor, and an English-language teacher.
 During 2018 and 2019 she taught English in China.
-She now works as a poetry editor, writing teacher, and casual academic.
+She now works as an editor and casual academic.